Barbara Hendricks

 Barbara Hendricks (born November 20, 1948) is an American lyric soprano and humanitarian.
 Born in Arkansas, Hendricks studied chemistry and mathematics at the University of Nebraska before becoming a singer.
 She gained acclaim for her operatic roles from her 1974 debut onwards, and also performs jazz among other genres.
 Hendricks has been a UNHCR Goodwill Ambassador since 1987.
-She has lived in Europe since 1977, and in Basel since 1985.
-She is a citizen of Sweden following her marriage to a Swedish citizen.
+She has lived in Europe since 1977, and in Switzerland since 1985.
+She is a citizen of Switzerland and of Sweden following her marriage to a Swedish citizen.

 Early life and education

 Hendricks was born in Stephens, Arkansas to Malvin and Della Mae Hendricks.
 Her father was a preacher in the Colored Methodist Episcopal Church, and her mother was a teacher.
 As a result of her parents' professions, the Hendricks family moved around the Deep South, and Barbara grew up steeped in the black musical tradition.
 While living in Little Rock and attending Horace Mann High School, she sang in Art Porter Sr.'s choir and babysat his children, prompting her to explore Porter's jazz collection.
 She briefly attended Lane College before transferring to the University of Nebraska, graduating with a bachelor's degree in mathematics and chemistry at the age of 20.
 During her time at Nebraska, she sang in the University Singers, and her chance participation in a vocal competition resulted in her attending the Aspen Music Festival and School, where she met mezzo-soprano Jennie Tourel.
 Tourel encouraged her to apply to the Juilliard School, and upon her acceptance, she studied with Tourel and participated in master classes led by soprano Maria Callas.
 She graduated with a bachelor's degree in music in 1973.

 She has two children, Jennie and Sebastian, with her former husband, Swedish pianist and impresario Martin Engstroem.